Plans for Arran and Cumbrae

 - support the principles of Community Wealth Building

 - support the transition towards Net Zero

-North Ayrshire Council will continue to drive the ambitious three-year ‘Islands Recovery and Renewal’ pilot in partnership with the Scottish Government and Highland and Islands Enterprise to support the delivery of the plans including actions contained with each of the 2022/23 Annual Action Plans which will be reviewed and updated as progress is made.
+North Ayrshire Council will continue to drive the 3 year ‘Islands Recovery and Renewal’ pilot in partnership with the Scottish Government and Highland and Islands Enterprise to support the delivery of the plans including actions contained with each of the 2022/23 Annual Action Plans.

 Following the launch of the plans, Scottish Government Cabinet Secretary for Rural Affairs and Islands Ms Mairi Gougeon said: